codingCells/codingCells/README.md

 - I’m interested in the intersection of Computer Science and Biology.
 - I’m currently revisiting and strengthening my Computer Science understanding.
 I have been using python to solve problems through codebasics and rosalind.
 - I graduated from Appalachian State University in 2018 with a BS in Cell & Molecular Biology, and a minor in Computer Science.
 At the end of my degree, I was facinated with viral vectors as a means of targeted treatment of severe health issues.
 Specifically utilizing miRNA profiles as an early-stage detection and potentially a minimally-harmful treatment for cancer.
 The mRNA COVID-19 vaccine was an exciting development for this field.
-- I have taken a short gap after earning my BS in order to be confident and capable I can fully commit to a graduate degree and move into work.
+- I have taken a short gap after earning my BS in order to be confident and capable I can fully commit to a graduate degree and have a strong start to my career.
-- I am preparing for a MS in Computer Science with Thesis, with the goal of learning Machine Learning, Data Visualization, and more.
+- I am preparing for a MS in Computer Science with Thesis, with the goal of learning to implement and utilize Machine Learning, Data Visualization, etc. to solve complex biological problems.
 - https://rosalind.info/users/gibsonkn17/

 <!---